Academic Catalogs

 • Montgomery GI Bill ® Selected Reserve (MGIB-SR Chapter 1606)

-• Dependents’ Educational Assistance (Chapter 35)
+• Survivors’ and Dependents’ Educational Assistance (Chapter 35)

+To apply for VA benefits, veterans and dependents can apply online at: https://www.vets.gov/education/apply/.
 Eligibility for benefits is determined by the Department of Veterans Affairs.

-Requirements for Receiving VA Educational Benefits
+Requirements for Receiving VA Education Benefits

 To qualify for benefits, veterans and eligible dependents must be working toward an approved educational objective.
 A list of approved programs for VA benefits can be found on the VA WEAMS Institutional Search Tool at https://inquiry.vba.va.gov/weamspub/buildSearchCountryCriteria.do